Why Workers Continue Quitting Their Jobs (and What Employers can Do to Keep Them)

 fizkes/Adobe teammates stacked palms together feels unity and support

-Pumping up your employees as a team is important for morale, but if this is the limit of your motivational strategy your employees are likely to feel like just another number.
-An employee who feels underappreciated may burnout on the job.
-To combat this, motivate them on an individual level.
-Create mentorship programs for your employees and establish career goals with them.
-And then help them reach those goals.
+Pumping up a team is important for morale, but if this is the limit of a company's motivational strategy, the employees are likely to feel like just another number.

 Mangostar/Adobe business partners greeting each other in hallway